Diseases & Conditions

 Observation and Activity Changes

-In most cases, OCD lesions in children and young teens will heal on their own, especially when the body still has a great deal of growing to do.
-Resting and avoiding vigorous sports until symptoms resolve will often relieve pain and swelling.
+In many cases, OCD lesions in children and young teens will heal on their own, especially when the body still has a great deal of growing to do.
+Resting and avoiding vigorous sports until symptoms go away will often relieve pain and swelling.

 Nonsurgical Treatment